appsmithorg/appsmith-docs/website/docs/advanced-concepts/access-control/roles.md

 #### Execute

 `Execute` gives a user the ability to execute the datasource.
-This permission can be given to workspace or for a particular datasource.
+This permission can be given for a workspace or a particular datasource in the workspace.

 ##### Workspace